Museum of the War of Chinese People's Resistance Against Japanese Aggression: Layout of the hall

 Based on the lasting achievements of the research on the Chinese People's Anti-Japanese war, the exhibition demonstrated a great number of exhibits of various types, including 587 photographs, over 830 relics, 22 groups of sculptures, 14 oil paintings, 10 scenes imitating the war and 165 pieces of assisting exhibits.

 Beginning in 2018, the museum features China's Righteous Among the Nations and other Chinese figures who helped Jews escape Europe.

 Transport connections

-The museum is located inside the Wanping Fortress, near the Marco Polo bridge: the site of the Marco Polo Bridge Incident which brought the war from Manchuria into China proper.
+The museum is located inside the Wanping Fortress, near the Marco Polo Bridge (Lugou Bridge): the site of the Marco Polo Bridge Incident which brought the war from Manchuria into China proper.
 The fortress is situated in Beijing's southwestern Fengtai District.

 The bus stop serving the fortress and the museum is called the Garden of sculptures of Sino-Japanese War.
-It is accessible by bus No. 624, 693, 983 from Wukesong station and bus No. 301, 309, 339, 661, 662, 715 from Liuliqiao station.
-It will be served by Wanpingcheng station on Line 16 of Beijing Subway (under construction, opening in late 2023).
+It is served by Wanpingcheng station on Line 16 of Beijing Subway.
+It is also accessible by bus No. 624, 693, 983 from Wukesong station and bus No. 301, 309, 339, 661, 662, 715 from Liuliqiao station.